microsoft/jacdac/services/indexedscreen.md

     tags: SPI
     status: rc

-A screen with indexed colors.
+A screen with indexed colors from a palette.

-This is often run over an SPI connection, not regular single-wire Jacdac.
+This is often run over an SPI connection or directly on the MCU, not regular single-wire Jacdac.

 ## Commands